The New England Journal of Medicine February 08, 2018

 Population

-Newly diagnosed multiple myeloma patients not candidates for stem-cell transplantation
+Newly diagnosed, transplant-ineligible multiple myeloma patients

 Comparator

-Melphalan and prednisone
+Melphalan and Prednisone (MP)

 Endpoint